 In order to get us to the total £15m needed, the campaign, in line with plans, remains open for the rest of this calendar year.
 A few naming opportunities remain – including a handful of new student rooms.
-(We are continuing the discounted rate of £12.5k for each of these until the end of 2020 – first come, first served: do be in touch if this might appeal.)
 Small gifts are every bit as welcome as large ones: we are just delighted that a broad-based community feels part of this.
 If you might still like to be involved with us in helping to deliver on this important project for College, we’d love to hear from you.